The Shipping Law Review: Paraguay

 ii Arbitration and ADR

 Paraguay does not have a specific maritime arbitration court, nor does it have any special procedures.
-The arbitration and mediation proceedings are normally directed to the Paraguayan Centre of Mediation and Arbitration, a body of the Paraguayan Chamber of Commerce, where specific and complex commercial disputes are resolved.
+The arbitration and mediation proceedings are normally directed to the Paraguayan Centre of Arbitration and Mediation, a body of the Paraguayan Chamber of Commerce,8 where specific and complex commercial disputes are resolved.

-International carriers normally prefer to litigate in foreign jurisdictions with legislation more friendly to shipowners.
+International carriers normally prefer to litigate in foreign jurisdictions with legislation that is more friendly to shipowners.
 Hence, it is not unusual to find clauses selecting foreign courts or moving arbitration proceedings abroad.
-The validity of this type of clause before the Paraguayan courts has not yet been uniformly decided, but some courts have declared them null and void on the basis that referring the dispute to foreign courts, where the shipper or the consignee have not been in a position to negotiate the terms of the contract, is quite similar to denying justice to these claimants, and therefore they are against public policy.
 Time bars on starting arbitral proceedings are the same as those noted in Section III.i.

 iii Enforcement of foreign judgments and arbitral awards